 “We are very pleased to have signed Daniel Carcillo to a new contract,” said Maloney.
 “He is a key member of our team who brings a unique combination of toughness, speed and skill to the lineup.”

 from the Phoenix Coyotes,

-Phoenix Coyotes General Manager Don Maloney announced today that the Coyotes have signed center Kyle Turris to an entry level contract.
+Phoenix Coyotes General Manager Don Maloney announced today that the Coyotes have re-signed defenseman Matt Jones to a two-year contract.
 As per club policy, terms of the contract were not disclosed.

 About Kukla's Korner Hockey

 Paul Kukla founded Kukla’s Korner in 2005 and the site has since become the must-read site on the ‘net for all the latest happenings around the NHL.

 From breaking news to in-depth stories around the league, KK Hockey is updated with fresh stories all day long and will bring you the latest news as quickly as possible.